Johanna Harwood: Life and career

-According to the 1960 British Film and Television Yearbook, she wrote two unfilmed screenplays for Harry Saltzman's Woodfall Film Productions: City of Spades based on the 1957 Colin MacInnes novel to have been directed initially by Tony Richardson, then by Peter Yates; and Articles of War; of this script Harry Saltzman said that it "is a war story with a tremendously different twist.
+According to the 1960 British Film and Television Yearbook, she wrote two unfilmed screenplays for Harry Saltzman's Woodfall Film Productions: City of Spades based on the 1957 Colin MacInnes novel to have been directed initially by Tony Richardson, then by Peter Yates; and Articles of War; of this script, Harry Saltzman said that it "is a war story with a tremendously different twist.
 I don't think that there has ever been a war story like this.
 It has no message and it isn't a documentary - it's pure entertainment."

 Saltzman subsequently had her work on the first two James Bond films Dr. No and From Russia with Love, and the non-Bond Saltzman co-production Call Me Bwana.

 Bond co-producer Albert R. Broccoli had originally hired Richard Maibaum and his friend Wolf Mankowitz to write the Dr. No screenplay.
 An initial draft of the screenplay was rejected because the scriptwriters had made the villain, Dr. No, a monkey.
 Mankowitz left the movie, and Maibaum then undertook a second version, more closely in line with the novel.
 Mankowitz eventually had his name removed from the credits after viewing early rushes, as he feared it would be a disaster.
 Johanna Harwood and thriller writer Berkely Mather then worked on Maibaum's script.
 The film's director Terence Young described Harwood as a script doctor who helped put elements more in tune with a British character.

-Richard Maibaum felt "put out" that Harwood got an adaptation credit on From Russia with Love for which he thought she did not deserve.
+Richard Maibaum felt "put out" that Harwood got an adaptation credit on From Russia with Love which he thought she did not deserve.
 Maibaum conceded that she worked "some with the director, Terence Young, and made several good suggestions."
-He claimed her adaptation credit was due "studio politics."
+He claimed her adaptation credit was due to "studio politics".

 Harwood stated in an interview in a Cinema Retro special on the making of the film that she had been a screenwriter of several of Harry Saltzman's projects, and noted both her screenplays for Dr. No and her screenplay for From Russia with Love had followed Fleming's novels closely.

 Harwood also made uncredited contributions to the screenplay of Saltzman's The Ipcress File (1965).